 If you would like further information you can reach out to us directly or get in touch with your local council or authority.

-Thinking about installing a smoking shelter on your premises?
-At Miko Shelter Solutions, we work on the basis that ‘all things are possible’.
-This motto has been borne out of over 30 years of experience in the design and manufacturing of street furniture and shelters.
-These blanket-terms cover a wide range of products, including our smoking shelters.
+At Miko Engineering we work on the basis that ‘all things are possible’.
+This motto comes from over 30 years of experience in the design and manufacturing of street furniture and shelters.
+These blanket terms cover a wide range of products, including our smoking shelters.

 Just because this type of shelter has to comply with certain regulations, doesn’t mean that it has to be dull.
 We can help you to create a bespoke design that enhances your building and complies with the requirements of the regulations so that your staff and clients are safe.